MohdYahyaMahmodi/image-forge/readme.md

 > **Note**: Actual results may vary depending on the number of images, their sizes, your device's specifications, and browser performance.
 Image Forge utilizes your device's resources efficiently to provide the best possible performance.

-## 🔮 Upcoming Features
+## Upcoming Features

 We're constantly working to improve Image Forge and add new capabilities.
-Here's a sneak peek at some exciting features coming soon:
+Here's a preview of some exciting features in development:

-- 🌈 **Image Filters**: Apply a variety of filters to enhance or stylize your images before conversion.
+- **Image Filters**: Apply a variety of filters to enhance or stylize your images before conversion.
-- 🔄 **Rotate and Flip**: Easily adjust image orientation with rotation and flip tools.
+- **Rotate and Flip**: Easily adjust image orientation with rotation and flip tools.
-- 📐 **Resize Options**: Scale your images up or down to specific dimensions or percentages.
+- **Resize Options**: Scale your images up or down to specific dimensions or percentages.
-- 🔍 **AI-Powered Upscaling**: Enhance image resolution using cutting-edge machine learning algorithms.
+- **AI-Powered Upscaling**: Enhance image resolution using cutting-edge machine learning algorithms.
-- 📦 **Additional Output Formats**: Support for more specialized formats like AVIF, HEIF, and lossless WebP.
+- **Additional Output Formats**: Support for more specialized formats like AVIF, HEIF, and lossless WebP.
-- 🎨 **Batch Editing**: Apply the same edits to multiple images simultaneously.
+- **Batch Editing**: Apply the same edits to multiple images simultaneously.
-- 📊 **Advanced Compression Settings**: Fine-tune compression levels for each format to balance quality and file size.
+- **Advanced Compression Settings**: Fine-tune compression levels for each format to balance quality and file size.
-- 🖼️ **Custom Watermarking**: Add text or image watermarks to your converted images.
+- **Custom Watermarking**: Add text or image watermarks to your converted images.

-Stay tuned for these exciting enhancements that will make Image Forge even more powerful and versatile!

-## ❓ FAQ
+## FAQ

 <details>
 <summary><strong>Is there a limit to how many images I can process?</strong></summary>